TheJoster/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-at-your-educational-institution/about-github-campus-program.md

 ## {% data variables.product.prodname_campus_program %} terms and conditions

-- The license is free for one year and will automatically renew for free every 2 years.
-You may continue on the free license so long as you continue to operate within the terms of the agreement.
+- The license is free for so long as you continue to operate within the terms of the agreement.
+It will automatically renew for free every year.
 Any school that can agree to the [terms of the program](https://education.github.com/schools/terms) is welcome to join.

 - Please note that the licenses are for use by the whole school.
 Internal IT departments, academic research groups, collaborators, students, and other non-academic departments are eligible to use the licenses so long as they are not making a profit from its use.
 Externally funded research groups that are housed at the university may not use the free licenses.